holoviz/panel/doc/how_to/pipeline/simple_pipeline.md

 ## Related Resources

-- The [Param with Panel How-to Guides](../param/index.md) demonstrate how to set up classes that declare parameters and link them to some computation or visualization.
+- The [How to > Param with Panel](../param/index.md) guides demonstrate how to set up classes that declare parameters and link them to some computation or visualization.